wagnerjorge/psda/README.md

 head(center_radius$radius, 6)
 ```

-To construct the polygons it is necessary define the number of sides disered.
+To construct the polygons it is necessary to define the number of sides desired.
 We use as an example a pentagon, i.e. polygons with five vertices.
-The construction of polygons is given by `psymbolic` function that need of an object of the class `paggregated` and the number of vertices.
+The construction of polygons is given by `psymbolic` function that needs an object of the class `paggregated` and the number of vertices.
 To exemplify, we use the `head` function to show the first three individuals of the `team_pts` polygonal variable.

 ```{r polygons}
 v <- 5